ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

     ![](../_assets/partitions-by-cpu.png)

+    {% note info %}

+    You can also use system tables to get information about overloaded shards.
+For more information, see [History of overloaded partitions](../../../../system-views.md#top-overload-partitions).

+    {% endnote %}

 1. To pinpoint the schema issue, follow these steps:

     1. Retrieve information about the problematic table using the [{{ ydb-short-name }} CLI](../../../../../reference/ydb-cli/index.md).
 Run the following command: